satman555/BCH-24-ECC-K9GAG08U0E-for-Samsung-xxD5700/README.md

 # BCH-24-ECC-K9GAG08U0E-for-Samsung-xxD5700
-Ich lerne C und habe hier einen Code, der ECC BCH für Nand Flash K9GAG08U0E für Samsung xxD5700 berechnen soll.
-Es berechnet auch ECC pro 42 Bytes, aber das Ergebnis stimmt nicht mit der Dump-Datei überein.
-Deshalb suche ich Hilfe, die sich meinen Code anschauen und die Fehler finden kann.
+I am learning C and I have a code here that is supposed to calculate ECC BCH for Nand Flash K9GAG08U0E for Samsung xxD5700.
+It also calculates ECC per 42 bytes, but the result does not match the dump file.
+So I'm looking for help who can look at my code and find the errors.
-Ich kompiliere das Programm wie folgt: gcc -o bch.c bch_lib.c Info zu Hardware:
+I compile the programme as follows: gcc -o bch.c bch_lib.c Info about hardware:
 Nand Flash: K9GAG08U0E-SCB0
 CPU: SEMS-21
-Nand Flash Main Area 8192, aufgeteilt in 8 Teile zu je 1024 Byte.
-Verwendet wird ECC Code BCH-24, also erkannt/korrigiert bis 24 Bit-Fehler pro 1024 Bytes.
+Nand Flash Main Area 8192, divided into 8 parts of 1024 bytes each.
+ECC code BCH-24 is used, i.e. recognises/corrects up to 24 bit errors per 1024 bytes.
-Die Größe des Spare-Bereichs beträgt 436 Byte, die Größe des ECC-Codes beträgt 42 Byte für 1024 Byte Daten.
+The size of the spare area is 436 bytes, the size of the ECC code is 42 bytes for 1024 bytes of data.